digital-land/guidance/content/development-plans-data/index.md

 * `examination` - the plan is under examination by the planning inspectorate.
 * `adopted` - the plan has been formally adopted.

+### Development policy data file

+This file should contain a list of the policies contained in your development plan documents.
+Key fields include:

+#### development-policy
+Create unique identifier for the policy.
+‘Unique’ means it should not be used for anything else in your organisation.
+Once created you should not change it, even if other values in the row change.

+`aff-hous-oldk-c23` is an example of an identifier which is likely to be unique.

+#### geographies
+Add a list of references to any areas the policy covers.

+Provide any shapefiles for the area(s) the policy covers and, in this field, include the associated reference from your GIS system.

+If the policy applies to multiple areas list all references separated by a `;`.

+#### development-policy-categories
+List any categories that apply to the policy.
+You can find available categories on the categories list, if a category does not exist you can also include that.

+If the policy belongs to mulitple categories list each one separated by a `;`.

 ## 3. Update your development plan documents web page

 To complete this process you will need to upload the files to your local planning authority’s website.
-You should publish the 2 CSV files you created and any related shapefiles.
+You should publish the 3 CSV files you created and any related shapefiles.

 If you are not able or authorised to do this, please speak to someone who is able to do this.